 I support this cause.
 I have heard that personality can be probed by something called the Luscher colour test.
 It is time we dusted off some of those old tools and went ahead analyzing the mindset of the well-fed mod Malayali with a thick wallet.
 He has suddenly developed this penchant for painting everything - not only the architectural atrocities that he calls his home - with "kannil kuthunna" colours.
 If you have been to the Museum/Kanakakkunnu compounds, you will be familiar with the amazingly life-like dozing lions in while Italian marble.
 No more - they have been "done up" in deep brown enamel paint.
 This probably marks some sort of a cultural renaissance here!!!

-Painter Babu: "these
+Painter Babu: "these are criminal colors" |

 A couple of weeks back when my painter friend of about 25 years (not somebody who wields the brush in front of canvas, but one who climbs high on a ladder to help the average house put on some make-up) was late by a week for some maintenance work at my home, and when I asked him what had kept him, he said that he was delayed by a well-paying client's insistence on re-doing some areas in a new colour.
 The rooms were sporting four different colours on the four walls, and they had names like 'mango mood', 'peach fantasy' etc, and bore no resemblance to the colours of either mango or peach in any of their avatars, and the exterior was, to put it mildly, stunning and shocking to the senses.
 A humble man who wielded the brush to earn an honest living, a boy who had to cut short his schooling at the 9th standard to help keep the wolf at bay, but still basically a true Malayali, Babu the painter of houses for the last 25 years summed it up, oh so aptly, when he said, "Sir, these modern colors, they are criminal colors."
 I too tend to share his instinct, and maybe the Luscher test will tell us conclusively if there is a streak of criminality that is inherent in the hues of the times.